Southern California weather forecast Wednesday

-Southern California will see the possibility of rain return Wednesday evening as cloud coverage and cooler temperatures dominate the region.
+LOS ANGELES (KABC) --The ridge of high pressure that has been drawing up tropical moisture from the south will soon dissipate, meaning less humidity as the week progresses.

-Los Angeles and Orange counties will see cloudy skies with temps in the low 60s and a 60 percent chance of rain in the evening.
+Los Angeles and Orange counties will see a high temperature of around 88 degrees on Wednesday, which is above average.

-The valleys and Inland Empire can expect cloudy skies with temperatures in the upper 50s and a 60 percent chance of rain in the morning.
+Valleys and the Inland Empire will see even hotter temperatures, hitting a high of 97 with some humidity and unhealthy air quality.

-The beaches will see partly cloudy skies with high temps in the low 60s and a 60 percent chance of rain in the evening.
+Beaches will be more moderate, hitting a high of 80 with mostly sunny conditions on Wednesday.

 Live radar: abc7.la/LiveMEGADOPPLER